Understanding Salesforce Sharing rules

 Managed sharing refers to a description of the access provided based on who owns a record, the hierarchy of roles, and various sharing rules that can be applied.

-There are four levels of access which can be granted to users.
-These are as follows:
+There are four levels of access that can be granted to users:

 - Private: Access is granted only to the record owner and those with access above their level in the role hierarchy